 Input selection

 Finally, connect the global input to your root node.
-Global input data can be modified at any time by clicking the corresponding input button.
+The global input data can be modified at any time by clicking the corresponding input button.

-Note: a special icon appears in the workflow input area to notify user that input is a batch.
+Note: A special icon appears in the workflow input area to notify the user that the input is a batch.

 Manage outputs

-At this point, our workflow is ready to iterate over all selected data.
-But what happens to each node output?
+At this point, our workflow is ready to iterate over all the selected data.
+But what happens to each node's output?
 Are they lost each time the workflow is executed on a new image?

 As soon as we connect a batch input to the root node, the Workflow Creator switches to Batch Processing mode.
 Consequently, a new button appears on each node, disabled by default.